-BENEFITS OF OBTAINING A CRYPTOCURRENCY LICENCE IN CYPRUS
+BENEFITS OF OBTAINING A CRYPTOCURRENCY license IN CYPRUS

 There are multiple reasons why Cyprus is so popular amongst financial service providers.
 Firstly, in terms of legislation and regulation, it has a clear and proven network, allowing service providers to choose from hundreds of licenses for various investment services.
 In further distinction, many popular licenses are split into different levels, allowing for case-sensitive application requirements and higher application success rates.
 Cyprus also recognizes and supports a wide range of financial instruments – including crypto derivatives.
 This further contributes to a very diverse business environment in the island.
 Finally, the taxation scheme in Cyprus bears lower tax rates than most countries in continental Europe, allowing better conditions for sustainable corporate growth and development.
 Regulatory bodies also work to offer good conditions to foreign investors, who have extensive rights when opening companies here.
 And as a final significant advantage, compared to other international jurisdictions, Cyprus poses no restrictions on cryptocurrency mining activities.

-Cryptocurrency licence in Cyprus: regulatory system and licensed financial services
+Cryptocurrency license in Cyprus: regulatory system and licensed financial services

 In Cyprus, companies that offer money exchanges between crypto currencies or between crypto and fiat currencies are categorized as Crypto Asset Service Providers (CASPs).
 In order to carry out trading operations that involve crypto assets, companies need to obtain an authorization from a regulatory body.